pcharbon70/elixir-graph/README.md

 # Elixir Graph

-Ontology-augmented code generation for Elixir combining RDF/OWL semantic annotations with neural language models to produce code that is functionally correct, idiomatic, and secure.
+Ontology-augmented code generation for Elixir combining RDF/OWL semantic annotations with neural language models to produce code that is functionally correct, idiomatic, secure, and well-tested.

 ## Project Goals